-The Internal Audit Function has full, free, unrestricted and timely access to any and all of the organization's records, physical properties, and appropriate personnel to carry out any engagement, with strict accountability for confidentiality and safeguarding records and information.
-The Head of the Internal Audit Function also has free and unrestricted access to the BoD.
-All employees are required to assist the Internal Audit Function in fulfilling its roles and responsibilities.
-Top Managers have the responsibility to promptly inform the Head of the Internal Audit Function of any major potential or actual control failures.
+The Internal Audit function has full, free, unrestricted and timely access to any of the organization's records, physical properties, and personnel pertinent to carry out any engagement, with strict accountability for confidentiality and safeguarding records and information.
+The Head of the Internal Audit function has free and unrestricted access to the BoD.